 Your Personal Data – what we need.

 Sense Media is what’s known as the ‘Controller’ of the personal data you provide to us.
-We only collect basic personal data about you which does not include any special types of information or location based information.
-This does however include name, address, email address, company name, job title and telephone number where you have provided it.
+We only collect basic personal data about you which does not include any special types of information or active location-based information.
+This does however include name, address, email address, company name, job title, country and telephone number where you have provided it.

 We do not source any personal data from third party vendors.

 We need to know your basic personal data in order to provide you with email updates and marketing communications about our conferences.
 We also use your basic personal details to administer attendance at our conferences.
 We will not collect any personal data from you that we do not need in order to provide and oversee these services to you.

 What we do with it.

 The legal basis we rely on to process your personal data is that of Legitimate Interest.
 This is because:

 - You have either signed up to receive information relating to Sense Media conferences or have attended and/or sponsored previous conferences.